 When does this happen?

-In drought years and wet years, hot years and cool years, the first blossoms are always within a couple of days of Theresa’s birthday at the end of June.
+In drought years and wet years, hot years and cool years, the first blossoms are always within a couple of days of Theresa’s birthday at the end of June (The exception to this rule is this record-breaking snow year of 2022-2023 when as of July 3, there are still no seed pods showing).
 The show reaches its peak in early July and goes strong through most of the month and fades by early August, after which it’s just a few blossoms here and there.
 We’ll still get the occasional blossom into October, sometimes on plants that appear all but dead.

 Where does this happen?

 The evening primrose is not a rare plant, but it is a favorite food for deer.
 So while widespread, there are typically only a handful in Yosemite Valley that blossom each year.
 A century ago, that number was in the thousands, perhaps tens of thousands or even more, but those days are gone (that’s the story of Part II).
-To the best of our knowledge, the best places to see them are just east of Tioga Pass along Highway 120 (a terrific display there in good years) and at our house, except in those years like 2021 when the deer ravage “our” plants (they aren’t “ours” of course any more than we are theirs).
+To the best of our knowledge, the best places to see them are just east of Tioga Pass along Highway 120 (a terrific display there in good years) and at our house, except in those years like 2021 when the deer ravage “our” plants (they aren’t our plants of course, any more than we are their humans).

 Taxonomy: a primrose by any other name

 The evening primrose is not closely related to the primrose, just like the primrose is not closely related to the rose.
 They are three distinct flower families belonging to three separate orders.
 Roughly speaking, that means they share a great-grandparent.
 The evening primrose is actually somewhat more closely related to the rose than to the primrose.
 To get technical, roses (Rosaceae family) and evening primroses (Onagraceae family) both belong to the Rosids clade, while primroses (Primula family) belong to the Asterids clade.

 Part II: The rise and fall of Yosemite Valley’s flowers